Many early-stage marketplace entrepreneurs pay a lot of attention to how many users sign up for their marketplace. This is a mistake.

 Since different types of marketplaces have vastly different liquidity probabilities, there is no universal liquidity number you should aim for.
 Nonetheless, it is a metric you should monitor closely and try to increase as much as possible.
 High liquidity—in other words, lots of transactions and lots of provided value—should mean happy users.

 To reach high liquidity on your platform, transactions need to be seamless.
 In the previous chapter, we covered several ways to help your customers find the product or service they are looking for.
 However, even if they find what they need, this does not guarantee that a transaction will take place.
 Many things can still go wrong at that point.
 In this chapter, we will talk about ways of ensuring the transaction actually ends up happening.

 Making the payment

 The first thing to decide is whether completing the transaction involves an online payment through your marketplace or not.
 As we have previously discussed, capturing the payment is often essential for your business model, so the answer is usually yes.
-Unfortunately, online payment is also a major source of friction during the transaction, which is why some popular marketplaces like Thumbtack and OfferUp have decided to skip it entirely.
+Unfortunately, online payment is also a major source of friction during the transaction, which is why some popular marketplaces like Thumbtack have decided to skip it entirely.
 They reason that they want to facilitate a maximum number of transactions, and do not want online payment getting in the way.
 On those sites, the customer and provider simply form an agreement and complete the actual exchange of money outside the platform.